 - Simple Instructions: I’m answering all of your questions, including, “how long to boil chicken breast”, and “can you boil frozen chicken breasts”.
 Keep reading!
 Anybody can make this recipe.

 - Versatile Recipe Starter: Once you learn how to cook chicken to shred you’ll be able to add it to all sorts of recipes that call for cooked, shredded chicken.
-Recipes like Buffalo Chicken Dip and chicken salad sandwiches will no longer be so complicated.
+Recipes like Buffalo chicken dip, Chicken a la king, and chicken salad sandwiches will no longer be so complicated.

 Ingredients for Easy Boiled Chicken Breast